denvermullets/mullets-stack/README.md

 # Mullets-Stack

 This is a bash script to quickly setup a monorepo for quick ideation.
-Creates a monorepo containing both frontend and backend.
+Gives options for the following:

+- React w/Chakra UI, NodeJS, Express, Knex, and Postgres
+- React with Chakra UI (not completed yet but you can just use Vite w/a template)
+- NodeJS API, with Express, Knex, and Postgres
+- Electron app with Chakra UI

 This will install the latest versions of: